Em46/Currency-converter/README.md

 # Currency-converter
-Currency converter between GBP, EUR, USD and JPY.
+Currency converter for the following currencies: GBP, EUR, USD and JPY.